Pavement trip compensation claims

 How much can you win in pavement trip compensation?

 How much compensation for tripping on a pavement will be awarded will depend on a multitude of factors, such as the severity of your injuries and the effect they have had on your life at both a physical and financial level.

 Your personal injury lawyer will take all of these factors into account, and more, when calculating your claim so that you can receive the highest level of compensation possible.

-All of The Compensation Experts, pavement & floor claims are worked on a no-win, no-fee basis*.
-This means that if you don’t win your claim for compensation, you and your family aren’t left with any scary costs.
+All of the solicitors that The Compensation Experts work with for pavement & floor claims are operated on a no win no fee basis.
+This means that if you don’t win your claim for compensation, you are your family aren’t left with any scary costs.